moealiyasin/moe-yasin-tech-support-resources/README.md

 ### 👨‍💻 About Me

-End user-focused and technically skilled IT Support Specialist with 4+ years’ experience in high-security, high-performance environments.
-Adept at supporting macOS and Windows systems, troubleshooting enterprise platforms, and delivering white-glove, VIP service for top-tier stakeholders.
+End user-focused and technically skilled IT Support Specialist with 4+ years’ experience starting off conducting user research studies for new features and products then moved on to supporting IT environments in the health information industry.
 I thrive on process improvement, collaboration, and solving complex tech challenges under pressure.

 ---